selfcommunity/developers-doc/docs/sdk/community-ui/intro.md

 :::info
 This documentation is the reference for SelfCommunity frontend SDK.
 :::

-Quickly embed beautiful community with SelfCommunity.
-A set of React components for integrating an empowered Social Networking Technology Community in your frontend.
+Quickly embed a beautiful community within your eCommerce , Website or APP.
+A set of React Components for integrating an empowered Social Networking TechnologyCommunity in your frontend.